Error getting directions, you may have entered an invalid postcode.

 For Lancaster University main campus - turn right at the third set of junction traffic lights on the A6 into the University main drive.

 Take the first exit left from the roundabout at the top of the main drive, then the first avenue on your right.
 This brings you to the Security Lodge where staff will direct you to your destination on campus.

-For Alexandra Park (south west of campus) - turn right at the second set of junction traffic lights on the A6 into Hazelrigg Lane and turn left at the roundabout into Alexandra Park Drive.
+For South West Campus (Alexandra Park) - turn right at the second set of junction traffic lights on the A6 into Hazelrigg Lane and turn left at the roundabout into Alexandra Park Drive.

 If using an online route planner or satnav, please note that the University postcode is LA1 4YW.